Jacques Passy: Managerial career

 Passy holds coaching badges from the Mexican Football Federation and the Peruvian Football Federation in addition to taking specialized courses at the Dutch KNVB.

 In 2006, Passy was technical director and coach of Dorados de Sinaloa as they reached Liga MX where he was the youngest coach in the top flight.
 He has also been coach of the Mexico team at European and Pan-American Maccabiah Games since 2004.
 As of 2015, he accumulated 14 victories over 4 tournaments and almost reached the final.
 He was called "The most decorated coach in the Maccabiah" by a columnist for the Jerusalem Post.
 Other positions he has held include coach of Deportivo Israelita and president of Mexico's University of Johan Cruyff where he has trained over 400 managers.
 In this position, he worked closely with Latin American teams for consulting and training.
 He has established close ties with many clubs including Chivas de Guadalajara, Club América, and Maccabi Tel Aviv.
-In 2014, it was announced that Passy was in talks to sign a 4-year contract to be manager of the Suriname national team.